ugo-emekauwa/wap-adfs-tenant-provisioning/README.md

 ## Deleting Tenant User Accounts
 The sample PowerShell script named **delete_tenant_user.ps1** demonstrates how to perform the following primary actions:
 1. Deletes the user account and service plan subscription in Windows Azure Pack.
-2. Deletes any cloud resources created or owned by the user account in System Center Virtual Machine Manager (SCVMM) (e.g. virtual machines, etc.).
+2. Deletes any cloud resources and virtual machines created or owned by the user account in System Center Virtual Machine Manager (SCVMM).
 3. Deletes the user account in the local Active Directory.

 ## Requirements: